LeanRAG: Knowledge-Graph-Based Generation with Semantic Aggregation and Hierarchical Retrieval: Experiments

 \subsubsection{Implementation Details.}

-Across all experiments, we use DeepSeek-V3 as LLM generator for all models to ensure a fair comparison.
+Across all experiments, we use DeepSeek-V3 as an LLM generator for all models to ensure a fair comparison.
 The text embedding for retrieval is computed using BGE-M3 \cite{bge-m3}.
 The number of clusters for the GMM and other key hyperparameters are tuned on a held-out validation set.
 All main experiments were conducted by leveraging commercial API services.
-For our main experiments, we utilized the Deepseek-V3 model as the backbone for all models follow the prior work \cite{hirag}, ensuring a fair comparison.
+For our main experiments, we utilized the Deepseek-V3 model as the backbone for all models, following the prior work \cite{hirag}, ensuring a fair comparison.
 In addition, in order to evaluate RQ2 efficiently, we reproduced the baseline methods on the Qwen3-14b \cite{yang2025qwen3technicalreport} model to evaluate the redundancy between LeanRAG and other methods.
-Details are shown in Appendix B.
+All implementation details are provided in the extended version \cite{zhang2025leanragknowledgegraphbasedgenerationsemantic}.